letsdeel/deel-api-java-sdk/docs/ContractsApi.md

 Retrieve contractor payment dates

 Fetches a list of payment dates associated with a specific contract.
-This endpoint provides information on when contractors are scheduled to be paid, along with the current status of each payment cycle.
+This endpoint provides information on when contractors are scheduled to be paid, along with the current status of each payment cycle.  **Token scopes**: &#x60;contracts:read&#x60;

 ### Example
 ```java